 Effective discipline starts with clear, consistent behavioral expectations.
-Positive behavioral expectations will be clearly communicated to students and parents at the beginning of and throughout the school year.
-Routine expectations will be practiced by all students and classrooms until mastered.
-It is the goal of RA to provide a safe and orderly environment for students, parents, and staff.
-To this end, RA will set high behavioral expectations for each student.
+RA's goal is to provide a safe, secure, and quality education.
+RA will set high behavioral expectations for each student.
 Teachers will formulate, communicate, and model clear behavioral expectations based on the idea that everyone should show kindness and respect.
 School-wide behavioral expectations will be displayed throughout the school, discussed during assemblies, and consistently enforced.